morsssss/benmorss.com/content/rock-theory/say-it-aint-so.md

 ---
-title: "Say It Ain't So: A Mystery Chord Prevents Stasis"
+title: "Harmony that's Too Stable?
+Say It Ain't So!"
-date: 2022-01-29
+date: 2022-02-01
 author: Ben Morss
-imageLarge: images/blog/all-my-loving_lg.jpg
+imageLarge: images/blog/rivers-cuomo_lg.jpg
-imageSmall: images/blog/all-my-loving_sm.jpg
+imageSmall: images/blog/rivers-cuomo_sm.jpg
 imageDescription:
 images:
  - images/blog/madness_lg.jpg
-description : "In the 1980s, many songs changed keys for the chorus.
-Madness took this a step further... and further..."
+description : "\"Say It Ain't So\" opens with a striking dissonance.
+This kicks off a journey that keeps a harmonically stable song exciting."
-summary: "In the 1980s, many songs changed keys for the chorus.
-Let's follow Madness' hit \"Our house\" as the band takes this to ridiculous extremes."
+summary: "\"Say It Ain't So\" opens with a striking dissonance.
+This kicks off a harmonic journey that keeps a harmonically stable song exciting."
 tags:
   - music analysis
   - music theory